freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1390.1

-Use the psql prompt to view all the data in the `majors` table.
+Practice first.
+In the psql prompt, view all the data in the `majors` table.

 #### HINTS